grannycart/anja-n-david-wedding/Ceremony_Script.md

 _And I thought: well if it works for Jaws, maybe that's how a wedding works too: we all get the satisfaction of a familiar story told over again.
 We know what the good parts are and that they are inevitably coming to us.
 We're all sitting here in anticipation... anticipation that absolutely nothing unexpected will happen.
 And I don't think there are going to be any surprises today --- though if there are, then rather than blaming me, I just encourage you to enjoy the unexpected plot twist!_

-_But maybe we can push this metaphor even further --- forgive me for this if it's going too far.
-But maybe this idea applies to more than just the wedding ceremony; maybe a lot of the best marriages are founded on that kind of anticipation of the familiar.
+_But maybe we can push this idea even further --- though forgive me this if it's going too far.
+Maybe this idea applies to more than just the wedding ceremony; maybe a lot of the best marriages are founded on that kind of anticipation of the familiar.
 After all, if you are still finding anticipation, satisfaction, and reassurance in the same person after decades, what more could you ask from a relationship?
 So I hope you find that in your marriage Anja and David._

 But I can't leave it at that.
 The story-teller part of me also hopes that your marriage is more like your experience when you first read Lord of the Rings: a super-long, exciting, page-turner of epic proportions.
 Like maybe this is just the beginning of the story, and you are just reading the first couple of pages here at this wedding.
 You're just getting to know these characters David and Anja.
 And, really, they are just getting to know each other.
 Then there is a whole lifetime ahead of them to get the rest of the story arc down.
 I hope it will be one full of twists and turns and surprises.
 And seriously: not all good ones.
 If people have to overcome adversity, it makes for a better story, right?
 Though I still hope you never have to deal with a giant shark.
 But putting aside some of the more experimental fiction in the world, mostly we want to see the characters we love successfully overcome the obstacles and navigate the plot twists and come out on top._

-_So that's what I wish for you David and Anja... a really good story with lots of excitement and surprises.
+_So that's what I wish for you David and Anja... both a really good story with lots of excitement and surprises.
 And also a story that you keep coming back to and finding comfort in.
 That, I think, is kinda everything a marriage ever could be.
 I hope it's yours._

 ## 3. A few short readings